 BBS routes all equities, options, ETFs and mutual funds orders to Pershing for execution and clearance.
-Fixed income trades and proprietary fixed income products are executed by our NYC trading desk and may be traded as principal from our own account.
+Fixed income trades and proprietary fixed income products are executed by our trading desk and may be traded as principal from our own account.
 While BBS offers a wide selection of products that include mutual funds, stocks, ETFs, bonds and fixed income products, options and structured products, there are some limitations with regard to the availability of some product types based upon contractual agreements in place with BBS.
 For instance, there are a wide selection of mutual fund companies available to investors, however BBS has limited its offering to the following mutual fund operators: Alliance Bernstein, The BB Funds SPC, Blackrock, New Capital EFG Asset Management (UK) Limited, Franklin Templeton, Ninety One Luxembourg SA, J.P.
-Morgan Asset Management, Lord Abbett, MFS, Morgan Stanley Investment Funds, Pictet Asset Management, PIMCO Europe Ltd., Principal Global Investors, Schroders Investment Management, Goldman Sachs Asset Management LP, Fidelity International, VOYA Investment Management (Allianz Global Investments Offshore), AXA Investment Managers, and Janus Henderson Investors.
+Morgan Asset Management, Lord Abbett, MFS, Morgan Stanley Investment Funds, Pictet Asset Management, PIMCO Europe Ltd., Principal Global Investors, Schroders Investment Management, Goldman Sachs Asset Management LP, Fidelity International, VOYA Investment Management (Allianz Global Investments Offshore), AXA Investment Managers, Amundi Asset Management and Janus Henderson Investors.
 This means that you will not be able to purchase mutual funds from other investment managers through BBS.

 All products will be available to clients who have the appropriate risk profile to take the corresponding risk.
-Some products, such as the mutual funds distributed by BBS are not available to US residents.
-BBS only distributes offshore mutual funds.
-BBS distributes both, domestic and offshore ETFs.
-Offshore ETFs are available only to non-US residents.
-Domestic ETFs are available to all clients, US or otherwise.
+BBS distributes both domestic and offshore mutual funds, as well as domestic and offshore ETFs.
+Offshore Mutual Funds and ETFs are available only to non-US residents.
+Domestic Mutual Funds and ETFs are available to all clients, US or otherwise.
 Eurobonds have selling restrictions to US residents; those will be discussed prior to execution according to the specific issue and client's residential status.